Internet censorship in South Korea: Comparison with China

-South Korea is a country that blocks pornography or similar sites like China, and that is the subject of criticism.
-For this reason, some argue that internet censorship in South Korea is no different from the internet censorship in China.
+Like China, South Korea blocks pornographic and similar websites, which has been the subject of criticism.
+Some argue that internet censorship in South Korea is no different from the internet censorship in China.
 But the level of internet censorship in South Korea is lighter than that of China.

 While China regulates even VPNs and other means of circumvention, South Korea doesn't.
-In 2017, the Chinese government effectively outlawed VPN services, which allow for internet bypass.
-Under the measures of the Chinese government, including VPNs, are prohibited from providing overseas internet access services without approval from the competent telecommunications authorities.
-Moreover, South Korea's political internet censorship is limited to propaganda sites by North Korea, their enemy.
-Also, South Korean authority does not block Google, Facebook, Twitter, and YouTube.
-Of course, media outlets in the United States and European countries are not subject to blocking unlike China.
+In 2017, the Chinese government effectively outlawed VPNs, which allow for bypassing internet blocks.
+Under the measures of the Chinese government, services such as VPNs are prohibited from providing overseas internet access without approval from telecommunications authorities.
+South Korea's political internet censorship is limited to propaganda spread by, or domestic support for, North Korea.
+Major sites that are blocked in China, but not in South Korea, include Google, Facebook, Twitter, and YouTube.
+Additionally, unlike China, South Korea does not block American and European media outlets.

 Although the production and distribution of pornography (for distribution purposes) are prohibited in South Korea and China, the scope of permitted erotic creative works in South Korea is wider than in China.
 Since the 2010s, regulations have been relaxed in South Korea, and erotic works (including those that directly depict sexual acts) that were previously illegal have been legally classified as "harmful media for youth" (청소년유해매체물), primarily in the form of webtoons, subject to mandatory age verification.
 Of course, there are restrictions, so the genitals cannot be exposed (and cannot be blurred).

 Furthermore, legal penalties for distributing pornography are more lenient in South Korea.
 In South Korea, the statutory penalty for producing or distributing sexual videos or images is a prison sentence of up to 1 year or a fine of up to 10 million won, unless the video or images were produced without consent or involve minors.
 This is pursuant to Article 44-7 of the "Act on Promotion of Information and Communications Network Untilization and Information Protection" (정보통신망 이용촉진 및 정보보호 등에 관한 법률) and Article 74 of the same Act.
 The actual application of the law is also lenient.
 As of the 2020s, at least, there have been no cases of improsonment.
 As of 2023, there have been cases of fines.

-However, China is stricter on punishment unlike South Korea.
+Conversely, China is stricter on punishment than South Korea.
 According to relevant provisions of the China's Criminal Code, the basic penalty is imprisonment of up to 3 years or a fine, and in serious cases, imprisonment of at least 3 years and up to 10 years is possible.
 This policy led to the indictment of animator Shirakami, who created cartoon pornography featuring characters from Final Fantasy VII and Genshin Impact, by Chinese police, and many Chinese artists have ceased their activities.
 In June 2024, China's authority arrested dozen of adult web novel writers for writing on the adult web novel platform in Taiwan.
 Only some paid hefty fines, while others were sentenced to prison terms.